MicrosoftDocs/memdocs/memdocs/intune/fundamentals/in-development.md

 More drilldowns are available and additional assignment filters are supported.
 For related information about reporting, see [Intune reports](../fundamentals/reports.md).

 ### See the IPv4 address and Wi-Fi subnet ID on Andriod Enterprise devices<!-- 12396463 -->
-Customers will now have the ability to see IPv4 address and Wi-Fi subnet ID reported for AE corporate-owned fully managed, dedicated, and work profile devices.
+Customers will now have the ability to see the IPv4 address and Wi-Fi subnet ID reported for AE corporate-owned fully managed, dedicated, and work profile devices.

-### Support for bootstrap tokens on enrolled macOS devices (public preview)<-- 9539461 -->
+### Support for bootstrap tokens on enrolled macOS devices (public preview)<!-- 9539461 -->
 Intune will support the use of bootstrap tokens on enrolled devices running macOS, version 10.15 or later.

 On macOS 10.15 and later, you can use a bootstrap token to grant a secure token to mobile accounts and device enrollment-created administrator accounts.